 A VA loan is unlike a traditional mortgage loan for a number of reasons.
 Although they come in 15- or 30-year options—like a traditional loan would—additional perks of the VA loan include:

 - Options for no down payment or 100% Loan-to-Value

 - Low closing costs on IRRRLs (Interest Rate Reduction Refinance Loan)

 - Competitive interest rates

 Although there is a VA funding fee to apply, the fee can usually be financed into the overall loan amount, so there is an option for a 100% financing, zero down payment product.
 VA loans are also available as a solid option for an interest rate reduction refinance loan, or IRRRL, which is a form of refinancing available to existing VA-backed home loans.
 These can be done without the need for an appraisal or a credit report, which makes the entire process faster, more streamlined and less costly than traditional refinancing products.

 Other Details About VA Loans

 The Certificate of Eligibility helps identify who is eligible for a VA loan and whether they might be exempt from the funding fee.
-While the VA loan doesn’t traditionally require a minimum FICO score for eligibility, some financial institutions do have minimum FICO score requirements in light of the current COVID-19 pandemic.
+While the VA loan doesn’t traditionally require a minimum FICO score for eligibility, some financial institutions do have minimum FICO score requirements.

 Fortunately, Fifth Third Bank has a long history of working with veterans to develop a solution that works specifically for them.
 Any current VA Fifth Third borrowers may be eligible to participate in the streamline refinance option (IRRRL) for a lower rate, and in some cases the minimum FICO score requirement may be waived.